 Here’s when you shouldn’t contract:

 So there you go with everything you need to know about French contractions.
 It’s not so bad, is it?
-Feel free to review this lesson anytime you want.
+Feel free to review this lesson about contractions in French anytime you want.
 And if you have some questions about it, don’t hesitate to let me know in the comments section.